 In connection with our common stock financings, we entered into an investors' rights agreement containing registration rights, among other things, with certain holders of our common stock.
 On April 26, 2016, we amended the investors' rights agreement and, in accordance therewith, issued certain of the investors three-year warrants to purchase an aggregate of 1,520,268 shares of our common stock following the closing of our initial public offering.
-Of these warrants, Sabby, one of the selling stockholders received warrants to acquire 252,047 shares.
+Of these warrants, the selling stockholder received warrants to acquire 252,047 shares.
 The terms of such warrants are more fully described in "Description of Securities - Common Stock Equivalents."
-The registration rights granted under the investors' rights agreement will terminate upon the closing of a qualified liquidation event or at such time as a particular stockholder is able to sell all of its shares pursuant to Rule 144 of the Securities Act.
+The registration rights granted under the investors' rights agreement will terminate upon the closing of a qualified liquidation event and at such time as a particular stockholder is able to sell all of its shares pursuant to Rule 144 of the Securities Act.
+The registration rights are more fully described in "Description of Securities - Stockholder Registration Rights."